Indigenous Spirituality and Christianity

 Contemplating Country: more Gondwana theology (Eugene, OR: Wipf and Stock, 2023). https://wipfandstock.com/9781666788440/contemplating-country/

-Garry is a trawloolway man from northern lutruwita/Tasmania and a priest of the Anglican diocese of Melbourne.
+Garry is a trawloolway man from Northern Lutruwita/Tasmania and a priest of the Anglican diocese of Melbourne.
 He was Academic Dean in the School of Indigenous Studies at the University of Divinity between 2020 and 2024.

-You can also listen to two interviews conducted with Garry by Meredith Lake, presenter of Soul Search (a podcast recommended on our web site).
+of Soul Search (a podcast recommended on our web site).
 The interviews can be found here and are highly recommended for those of you interested in exploring this subject further.

 What are the possibilities for a grounded spirituality, in the aftermath of colonisation?
 Indigenous theologian Garry Deverell has lived the search for a spirituality that connects land and body.